utiasSTARS/pykitti/README.md

 ```

 ### From source
-To install the package from source, simply clone the repository to your machine
+To install the package from source, simply clone or download the repository to your machine
 ```
 git clone https://github.com/utiasSTARS/pykitti.git
 ```